msterkowiec/AMTL/README.md

 - list, deque, queue, array, forward_list, stack, priority_queue, multiset, multimap
 - unordered_map, unordered_set, unordered_multimap, unordered_multiset
 - vector<bool>
+- make sure that all the traits of types from amt namespace are exactly the same as the traits of their equivalents from std namespace
 - polish AMTScalarType and AMTPointerType
 - last but not least: a) prepare test suite b) test AMTL with as large codebase as possible - replacing as many types from std with amt as possible.
 The objective is that all the existing code (at least C++11) should compile successfully with AMTL types without having to add a single type cast in it.